tallforasmurf/CHIP8IDE/readme.md

 and have included a number of them in the distribution of CHIP8IDE.

-Craig Thomas's [Chip8Python](https://github.com/craigthomas/Chip8Python) is an elegantly coded CHIP-8 emulator (ut it does SHR/SHL incorrectly).
+Craig Thomas's [Chip8Python](https://github.com/craigthomas/Chip8Python) is an elegantly coded CHIP-8 emulator (but it does SHR/SHL incorrectly).
 I took Python coding ideas from it.

 "Mudlord" (Brad Miller) wrote a